• Skip to primary navigation

 • Brown Sugar and Granulated Sugar: the granulated sugar sweetens the cake and the brown sugar sweetens and brings added moisture.

-• Apple Sauce: this is key to adding moisture into the cake and reduces the amount of oil needed.
-If you don't want to use apple sauce, you can also use finely chopped pineapple instead!
+• Apple Sauce: this is key to adding moisture to the cake and reduces the amount of oil needed.
+If you don’t want to use apple sauce, you can also use finely chopped pineapple instead!

 Ingredients for Cream Cheese Frosting

-• Cream Cheese: use full fat room temperature block cream cheese for the frosting.
+• Cream Cheese: use full-fat room temperature block cream cheese for the frosting.
 Avoid getting pre-whipped cream cheese because it is too airy and lacks the flavor needed for that rich cream cheese frosting.
 Also, make sure the cream cheese is at room temperature, this will make whipping up the frosting so much easier.

 • Vanilla: adds that subtle but necessary sweet vanilla flavor to the cream cheese.

-• Unsalted Butter: similarly to the cream cheese, use the butter at room temperature but not melted!
+• Unsalted Butter: Similar to the cream cheese, use the butter at room temperature but not melted!
 It is important for the butter to be soft and malleable but not too soft that it is wet.

 • Powdered Sugar: you will need the powdered sugar for the buttercream carrots.